 Must hold trigger for continual operation

 Some choose to lead their lives according to the ideals of ignorance is bliss.
-If they can't see it, it must be clean, but for the other half of the population, you'll want to consider the Dyson V15 Detect cordless vacuum.
-Dyson's newest innovation brings never-before-seen technology to its floorcare lineup, with the addition of a built-in green laser that illuminates dust particles invisible to the eye on hard floors and a scientific Piezo sensor that counts dust particles down to a microscopic 10 microns. into its signature Fluffy cleaner head for physical proof of a deep and effective clean.
+If they can't see it, it must be clean, but for the other half of the population, you'll want to consider the Dyson V15 Detect (opens in new tab) cordless vacuum.
+Dyson's latest floorcare innovation brings never-before-seen technology to its floorcare lineup of the best Dyson vacuums, with the addition of a built-in green laser that illuminates dust particles invisible to the eye on hard floors and a scientific Piezo sensor that counts dust particles down to a microscopic 10 microns. into its signature Fluffy cleaner head for physical proof of a deep and effective clean.

 Is it gimmicky to know the precise number of clean on your floors?
 Perhaps.
 Is it reassuring to know your floors are cleaner than they were before... absolutely.